 While you’re playing a game or watching a video, the refresh rate affects how smooth the image appears.
 Modern gaming computers are capable of outputting high frame rates, so having a monitor that is capable of keeping up with the refresh rate provides the best motion quality.
 Games that require quick input (competitive fps) benefit greatly from a higher refresh rate, providing players with an advantage of seeing double to quadruple as many frames over a standard 60hz monitor.

 How Refresh Rate Affects Motion Resolution

 Motion Resolution is how smooth a moving picture appears on the screen during playback.
 When you have a higher refresh rate you have the ability of seeing more information on screen in a second, leading to a higher degree of motion resolution.
-This allows you to take full advantage of modern gaming pc’s often outputting high frames per second.
+This allows you to take full advantage of modern gaming PC’s often outputting high frames per second and resolutions.

 Screen Tearing & Refresh Rate

 A common issue prevalent in using monitors with a lower than necessary refresh rate is screen tearing.
 Screen tearing happens when the graphics chip on your computer sends a higher number of frames per second than your monitor is capable of keeping up with.
 This causes your screen to show multiple images on your display which become misaligned.
 Some games cap you at 60 frames per second if you are running a lower refresh rate monitor in order to reduce or eliminate screen tearing.

 Refresh Rate Affects Input Response